 - To fit in.
 At parties and other gatherings, people may use alcohol as a way to reduce their social anxiety and feelings of self-consciousness, or simply because others are doing it.

 - To celebrate.
-Weddings, birthdays, milestones, job promotions, the Super Bowl: you name it, and if it’s a happy, exciting or meaningful event it’s likely the alcohol will be flowing.
+Weddings, birthdays, milestones, job promotions, the Super Bowl: if it’s a happy, exciting or meaningful event it’s likely the alcohol will be flowing.

 - For better heart health.
 Some studies suggest that small daily doses of alcohol (like good quality red wine) can be beneficial for health, and specifically for the heart.